spneshaei/ml-project-2-chili-project/README.md

 ## Installation and Reproducablity

 We provide two requirements files for the project.
 The first one is `requirements-dnn.txt` which installs packages required for running the DNN models and fine-tuning GPT-2.
 The second one is `requirements-gpt-35.txt` which installs packages required for inference using GPT-3.5 API.
 The files are automatically extracted using the `conda list -e` command.
 Use `conda create --name <env> --file [name of the relevant requirements file]` to create an environment with the required packages.
 To re-run the code, first run the `data_processor.ipynb` notebook to generate the required JSON files.
 Then, run the `DNN Knowledge Tracing.ipynb` notebook to train the DNN models.
 Finally, run the `GPT Knowledge Tracing.ipynb` notebook to run inference using GPT-3.5 API using the different set of requirements.
 The parameters for models can be modified in each file respectively.
 Additionally, the `GPT-2 Fine-tuning.ipynb` file contains the code for fine-tuning GPT-2 on the dataset.
 However, we did not use this model in our experiments in the main report as it did not perform well; we only included it as a complimentary experiment in the Appendix of the report.
+If you receive any error related to `accelerate` or `transformers`, running `pip install -U accelerate` and then `pip install -U transformers` may solve the issue.

 ## Project Structure